Research projects

 Gender Balance in Computing programme

-We are conducting the largest ever set of trials on interventions that aim to overcome barriers for girls engaging with computing in school.
-Read more about gender in computing in our series of blog posts on the Teach Computing blog and in our paper on the factors impacting gender balance in computing.
+We have recently conducted the largest ever set of trials on interventions that aim to overcome barriers for girls engaging with computing in school.
+For example, we have investigated how the use of storytelling and pair programming helps improve engagement and interest in computing for girls.
+Read more about gender in computing in our series of blog posts and in our paper on the factors impacting gender balance in computing.

-Funded by a SIGCSE Special Projects grant we have developed guidelines for educators to support them with culturally relevant pedagogy and culturally responsive teaching.
+We are currently working on a Google-funded project to understand culturally responsive teaching in computing.
 Making computing culturally relevant means that learners with a range of cultural identities are able to identify with the examples chosen to illustrate computing concepts, to engage effectively with the teaching methods, and to feel empowered to use computing to address problems that are meaningful to them and their communities.
+This work builds on our work in 2021 to develop guidelines for educators to support them with culturally relevant pedagogy and culturally responsive teaching.
 You can find more information on our culturally relevant pedagogy for computing education page.

 G-VERSITY